microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 - The <xref:System.Windows.Forms.ToolStripDropDownItem> control supports [AccessibleEvents](xref:System.Windows.Forms.AccessibleEvents) indicating StateChange and NameChange when drop down is expanded or collapsed.
 - The <xref:System.Windows.Forms.ToolStripDropDownButton> control has a [ControlType](~/docs/framework/ui-automation/ui-automation-support-for-the-menubar-control-type.md) property value of <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=nameWithType>.
 - The <xref:System.Windows.Forms.DataGridViewCheckBoxCell> control supports the [Toggle Pattern](~/docs/api/system.windows.automation.togglepattern.md).
-- The <xref:System.Windows.Forms.NumericUpDown> and <xref:System.Windows.Forms.DomainUpDown> controls support the [Name](xref:System.Windows.Automation.AutomationElement.NameProperty) property and have a [ControlType](~/docs/framework/ui-automation/ui-automation-support-for-the-spinner-control-type.md) of <xref:System.Windows.Automation.ControlType.Spinner?displayProperty=nameWithType>.
+- The <xref:System.Windows.Forms.NumericUpDown> and <xref:System.Windows.Forms.DomainUpDown> controls support the [Name](xref:System.Windows.Automation.AutomationElement.NameProperty) property and have a [ControlType](~/docs/framework/ui-automation/ui-automation-support-for-the-spinner-control-type.md) of <xref:System.Windows.Automation.ControlType.Spinner?displayProperty=nameWithType>.</p>

-**Improvements to the PropertyGrid control**
+**Improvements to the PropertyGrid control**</br>

 The .NET Framework 4.7.1 adds the following improvements to the PropertyBrowser control:
 - The **Details** button in the error dialog that is displayed when the user enters an incorrect value in the <xref:System.Windows.Forms.PropertyGrid> control supports the [Expand/Collapse pattern](~/docs/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern.md), state and name change notifications, and a [ControlType]~/docs/framework/ui-automation/ui-automation-support-for-the-menubar-control-type.md) property with a value of <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=nameWithType>.